subizhangg/new_blog/_posts/2017-1-22-What-Does-Rolling-Stone-Greatest-500-Albums-Look-Like.md

 #### **70's: Rock Music Heyday**

-The most conspicuous purple cell within the heatmap is 70's rock music.
+The most conspicuous purple cell within the heat map is 70's rock music.
 Over a hundred (20 percent) 70's rock albums were selected in this list.
 Countless rock stars swept over among Europe and North America in seventies, such as Led Zeppelin, David Bowie, Pink Floyd , Queen and The Sex Pistols.

 #### **80's: Jazz began to fade, Hip-Hop began to grow**

-Eighties was a divide period witinessed the growth of Hip-Hop and the fading of Jazz.
+Eighties was a divide period witnessed the growth of Hip-Hop and the fading of Jazz.
 It's a very interesting phenomenon deserves further and deeper study.

 #### **21st-century: New dominating pattern of Rock and Hip-Hop**